vtorosyan/vtorosyan.github.io/_posts/2024/2024-10-01-parenting-leadership.md

 **Leadership:** A solutions-oriented approach fosters a forward-thinking, growth-oriented culture.
 Encourage your team to see setbacks as chances for learning, not as failures.
 Mistakes are opportunities to improve—not moments to dwell on criticism.

 **Antipatterns:**
-- **Perfectionism:** Expecting flawless results every time, which creates a fear of failure and stifles innovation.
+- **Perfectionism:** Expecting flawless results every time, which creates a fear of failure and suppresses innovation.
 - **Blame culture:** Focusing on assigning blame when things go wrong, rather than problem-solving.
 This can lead to a toxic environment where people are afraid to admit mistakes.
 - **Dwelling on errors:** Constantly bringing up past mistakes rather than focusing on moving forward, which can demoralize the team.